thuanphat03/Unlearn-PIU-FR/README.md

 ## PIU-FR: Personal Identity Unlearning for Facial Recognition

-* For privacy-conscious applications, this repository provides extensive benchmark datasets and PyTorch-based Machine Unlearning implementations, which enable AI systems to exclude particular data points while preserving their original functionality.
+* For privacy-conscious applications, this repository provides extensive benchmark datasets, including access to dataset samples, experimental results, and proposed architectures.
+It has been accepted for publication in the Proceedings of the 17th Asian Conference on Intelligent Information and Database Systems (ACIIDS 2025), published by Springer in 2025, under the title "PIU-FR: Personal Identity Unlearning for Facial Recognition".

 ## 📄 **Abstract**